OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_642.rst

 - `Fix VMRC connection when user has interrogation sign in their password <https://github.com/OpenNebula/one/issues/5981>`__.
 - `Fix ruby sunstone routes that colide when using apache2 <https://github.com/OpenNebula/one/issues/5981>`__.
 - `Fix Sunstone ignores volatile disks on VM Template instantiate <https://github.com/OpenNebula/one/issues/5970>`__.
+- `Fix monitor drivers to work with nvidia GPU full PCI passthrough and SRIOV devices <https://github.com/OpenNebula/one/issues/5968>`__.